LuisEnriqueAngelesGonzalez/OinsularisNiche/README.md

 Also, you need to install kuenm package.
 Please follow the instructions provided in this link: https://github.com/marlonecobos/kuenm
 If you want to replicate the maps or other plots of the paper contact to Luis Enrique Angeles-González (luis.angeles0612@gmail.com).
 If you find any problem in the code, please add this at the Issues section of the github.

+For Mac users:
+Before install the kuenm package, follow these instructions to install Xcode on your Mac: https://clanfear.github.io/CSSS508/docs/compiling.html
+Xcode will replace RTools.